wsenjer/royalmail-woocommerce-shipping-calculator/readme.txt

 == Pro features ==

 #### Domestic Parcel Shipping
-All of domestic shipping options are supported.
+All the domestic shipping options are supported.
 You can anytime, disable/enable one or all of these options.

 `* Standard First Class Small Parcel
 * Standard First Class Medium Parcel